-ACARA is committed to the development of a high-quality curriculum for all Australian students that promotes excellence and equity in education.
+ACARA is committed to the development of a high-quality curriculum for all Australian students, which promotes excellence and equity in education.
 All students are entitled to rigorous, relevant and engaging learning programs drawn from a challenging curriculum that addresses their individual learning needs.
-The Australian Curriculum recognises that the needs of all students encompass cognitive, affective, physical, social, and aesthetic curriculum experiences.
+The Australian Curriculum recognises that the needs of all students encompass cognitive, affective, physical, social and aesthetic curriculum experiences.

 The Australian Curriculum – accessible for all young Australians

-The Melbourne Declaration on Educational Goals for Young Australians (MCEETYA, 2008) provides the policy framework for the Australian Curriculum.
+The Melbourne Declaration on Educational Goals for Young Australians, MCEETYA, 2008 (PDF 978 kb) provides the policy framework for the Australian Curriculum.
 It includes two goals:

 - Australian schooling promotes equity and excellence.

-The Australian Curriculum has been designed to address these goals with the objectives of the Australian Curriculum being the same for all students.
-These objectives are based on a set of propositions, outlined in the Shape of the Australian Curriculum v4.0, which guide the development of the Australian Curriculum as a curriculum for all learners.
-These propositions include:
+- The Australian Curriculum has been designed to address these goals with the objectives of the Australian Curriculum being the same for all students.
+These objectives are based on a set of propositions, outlined in the Shape of the Australian Curriculum v.
+4.0 document (PDF 392 kb), which guide the development of the Australian Curriculum as a curriculum for all learners.

 Students with disability